-The short answer is, “Yes it is” in almost all cases.
-The long answer may be for a few: “Not right now”, “with a doctor’s letter” or “at a slower rate of treatment”.
-This is because some medical conditions mean that there are unacceptable risks associated with the treatment.
+The short answer is, "Yes it is" in almost all cases.
+The long answer may be for a few: "Not right now", "with a doctor's letter" or "at a slower rate of treatment".
+This is because some medical conditions mean that there are galvanic electrolysis risks to be aware of.

 At PEACH CLINICS we take a comprehensive medical history from you at your initial consultation.
-Based on that information and our professional assessment, we will give you realistic advice about the suitability of galvanic electrolysis.
+Based on that information and our professional assessment, we will give you realistic advice about your suitability for galvanic electrolysis.
 If you have a medical condition that makes galvanic electrolysis inadvisable, we may be able to suggest alternative treatments.

 Finally, is galvanic electrolysis worth it?
 The answer is a resounding yes!
 Galvanic electrolysis IS permanent hair removal.
 Treat your unwanted hair once and it will be gone forever.

-Have a question about the suitability of electrolysis or want to know about electrolysis vs laser?
-Call us on (02) 8239 9300 or ask Georgia: firstname.lastname@example.org
+Have a question about the suitability of electrolysis?
+Call us on (02) 8877 0000 or ask Georgia: firstname.lastname@example.org

 Yes, with precautions

-- Type 1 diabetes (face and trunk) – Galvanic electrolysis can be performed on the face, neck and trunk if monitored closely.
+- Type 1 diabetes (face and trunk) - Galvanic electrolysis can take place on the face, neck and trunk if monitored closely.

-- Anticoagulation medication – If you are taking Warfarin, Heparin or Aspirin your blood clotting ability is impaired and you can bruise easily.
+- Anticoagulation medication - If you are taking Warfarin, Heparin or Aspirin, your blood clotting ability will diminish and you will bruise easily.

 Yes, with parental consent